 explore like Skunk Cabbage Trail, Trillium Trail, and High Bluff Trail.
 Just remember

-to bring plenty of water along and always clean up after your dog.
+to bring plenty of water along to keep you and your pup hydrated.
+Have clean-up bags on hand too, and always pick up after your dog.

 Banning State Park has a variety of campsites.
 Here you